smatechnologies/ibmi-export-import/UserGuide-Automate-Exp-Imp.md

 -   **Job Description Name**: SMALSAJ00
     - An alternative job description can be used as long as the four LSAM libraries are included in the initial library list.
-    - To enable a user-selected Job Description, select asterisk (\*) which refers to the LSAM Default Paramters.
+    - To enable a user-selected Job Description, select asterisk (\*) which refers to the LSAM Default Parameters.
 The actual Job Description name can be set in each/any target Machine by using the LSAM Parameters maintenance function which is option 7 on the main LSAM menu.

 -   **Job Description Library**: SMADTA
     - An alternative library can be named, depending on where the Job Description object is stored.